gottlabs/home/_posts/2025-12-29-mongobleed-forensics.md

 Attackers send compressed messages with inflated uncompressedSize claims, MongoDB allocates large buffers based on these claims, but zlib only fills the start of the buffer with actual data.
 The server then treats the entire buffer as valid, allowing BSON parsing to read uninitialized memory.

 ### What Gets Leaked
 The leaked data may include MongoDB internal logs, WiredTiger storage engine configuration, database credentials, session tokens, API keys, and user data from previous operations.
-The heap is dynamic—what's exposed depends entirely on what was allocated there previously.
+The heap is dynamic; what's exposed depends entirely on what was allocated there previously.

 Example output from a proof-of-concept exploit: